Holiest sites in Islam

-The holiest sites in Islam are predominantly located in the Arabian Peninsula and the Levant.
+The holiest sites in Islam are located in the Middle East.
 While the significance of most places typically varies depending on the Islamic sect, there is a consensus across all mainstream branches of the religion that affirms three cities as having the highest degree of holiness, in descending order: Mecca, Medina, and Jerusalem.
-Mecca's Al-Masjid al-Haram (including the Kaaba), Al-Masjid an-Nabawi in Medina, and Al-Masjid al-Aqsa, or the Temple Mount, in Jerusalem are all revered by Muslims as sites of great importance.
+Mecca's Al-Masjid al-Haram (including the Kaaba), Al-Masjid an-Nabawi in Medina, and Jerusalem's Al-Aqsa Mosque are all revered by Muslims as sites of great importance.

-Both the Umayyad Mosque in the city of Damascus and the Ibrahimi Mosque in the city of Hebron have held interchangeable significance as the fourth-holiest Islamic sites.

-After the consensus on the first four sites as well as further sites associated with the family of Muhammad, there is a divergence between Sunni Muslims and Shia Muslims on the designation of additional holy sites.
-For Sunnis, sites associated with the companions of Muhammad, the Rashidun, and Biblical prophets hold a high level of significance (see holiest sites in Sunni Islam).
+After the consensus on the first three sites as well as further sites associated with the family of Muhammad, there is a divergence between Sunni Muslims and Shia Muslims on the designation of additional holy sites.
+Even within each sect, there are disputes as to whether any uniquely holy cities exist apart from the aforementioned three.
+For Sunnis that argue that there are, sites associated with the Rashidun, other Companions of Muhammad, and Biblical prophets often hold a high level of significance (see holiest sites in Sunni Islam).
+In particular, the Umayyad Mosque in the city of Damascus and the Ibrahimi Mosque in the city of Hebron have held interchangeable significance as the fourth and fifth-holiest Islamic sites, respectively, for many Sunni Muslims.
 For Shias, sites associated with the Imamah hold a high level of significance (see holiest sites in Shia Islam).
-As part of the Hajj, the majority of Muslims also visit the sites of Mina, Mount Arafat, and Muzdalifah in addition to the Kaaba.

 Hejaz

 Hejaz is the region in the Arabian Peninsula where Mecca and Medina are located.
-It is thus where the Islamic prophet Muhammad was born and raised.
+It is where the Islamic prophet Muhammad was born and raised.

 The two holy cities of Islam, Mecca and Medina, are traditionally known as the Ḥaramayn, which is the dual form of ḥaram, thus meaning "The Two Sanctuaries".
 They should not be confused with Jerusalem and Hebron, which were also called Haramain during the Mamluk period.
 Another appellation of the Two Noble Sanctuaries is Ḥaramayn Ṭayyibayn.

 Mecca

-Mecca is considered the holiest city in Islam, as it is home to Islam's holiest site Kaaba ('Cube') in Al-Masjid Al-Ḥaram (The Sacred Mosque).
-Only Muslims are allowed to enter this place.
+Mecca is considered the holiest city in Islam, as it is home to Islam's holiest site Kaaba in Al-Masjid Al-Ḥaram (The Sacred Mosque).
+Only Muslims are allowed to enter this site.